fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 Making the state explicit has two benefits.
 First, the state is universally consistent and clear.
-There is no risk that a developer will incorrectly derive an implicit state.
+There is no risk that consumers of the data will incorrectly derive an implicit state.
 Second, consumers of the data are required to handle every state:

 {% highlight elm %}